 “The Bridge to Nowhere is one of the most bizarre artifacts to be found in the San Gabriel Mountains.
 Back in the 1920s, Los Angeles County planned to build a highway all the way up the East Fork canyon to the Mine Gulch Bridge to Nowhere Junction.
 From there the road would climb over Blue Ridge and drop down into Wrightwood.
 It would be among the most scenic roads in America.
 Construction began in 1929, most of the work being done by County prison work crews.
 By the mid-1930s the highway had reached The Narrows (2800ft) where the East Fork flows through a very deep gorge, the deepest in Southern California.
 There it was necessary to construct a concrete bridge high above the waters of the gorge.
 A tunnel was also chiseled out of sheer rock.
 However, the winter after this difficult construction task had been completed; an unprecedented storm arrived in March 1938, depositing many inches of rain on the San Gabriel Mountains.
 The result was a tremendous flood that roared down the East Fork, obliterating everything in its path including more than five miles of the painstakingly constructed highway.
 Only the bridge was high enough above the waters to be virtually untouched.
 The futility of the project having been so emphatically demonstrated, the County abandoned their plans leaving a brand new concrete road bridge standing alone in the middle of the wilderness more than five miles from the nearest highway.
 It became a popular destination for hikers who dubbed it the ‘Bridge to Nowhere’.”

 Reports of crying have been heard along with the feeling of being watched and followed.
 Mountain lions and snakes are not uncommon visitors.
-There have also been reports strange lights in the skies from time to time ….
-UFO’s?
+There have also been reports of strange lights in the skies from time to time ….
+UFOs?
 Maybe!

-Locals advise to stay away after dark, especially in the winter months when it’s most active.
+Locals advise staying away after dark, especially in the winter months when it’s most active.

 The only way to find out is to venture out on this link into the unknown.